hard corals text index | photo index

 Family Agariciidae

-Features: Colony (10-30cm across) forming plates that may be encrusting or upright, often irregular and contorted.
+Features: Colony (10-30cm across) forming plates that may be encrusting or upright shapes, often irregular and contorted.
 The surface has short ridges that form maze-like patterns, perpendicular to the edge of the colony.
 There is a texture of fine lines perpendicular to these ridges.
 Colours seen include brown, green and blue.

 Sometimes confused with other leafy hard corals like Lettuce coral (Pavona sp.).